prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 <!-- ### Bottom line -->
 {% headingWithLink "Bottom line","h3","Bottom line Data Fetching" %}

-Although I appreciate the way Remix has built a powerful API using loaders, which allows for parallel data fetching for child routes and easy revalidations, and I also like the fact that loaders always return a Fetch Response, but React Server components still feel like the better API.
+Although I appreciate the way Remix has built a powerful API using loaders, which allows for parallel data fetching for child routes and easy revalidations, and I also like the fact that loaders always return a Fetch Response, but React Server Components still feel like the right to go.

 In addition to other benefits, such as deterministic bundle size, React Server Components also provide a great developer experience (DX).
-They allow you to compose your component tree in a way that fetches data exactly where it belongs, rather than only in route segments and declarative manner.
+They allow you to compose your component tree in a way that fetches data exactly where it belongs, rather than only in route segments.

 Remix has also acknowledged the benefits RSCs bring to the table, and they, too, plan to [integrate React Server Components in the future](https://twitter.com/remix_run/status/1661017634480201734).

 One another caveat with loaders is that you define your loaders in the same file that your components go to.
-While the compiler does a good job in segregating between client and server bundles, but can still lead to accidental exposure of server-only secret or shipping server-only bundles to the client, it also has a whole doc with the [gotchas that you need to be aware of when importing modules in your Route segments](https://remix.run/docs/en/main/guides/constraints).
+While the compiler does a good job in segregating between client and server bundles, but can still lead to accidental exposure of server-only secret or shipping server-only bundles to the client, Remix also has a whole doc with the [gotchas that you need to be aware of when importing modules in your Route segments](https://remix.run/docs/en/main/guides/constraints).
 And yes, Next.js prior to the app directory also suffers from the same caveats with `getServerSideProps`.

-Lastly, Server Components are also not the best solution for data fetching either.
+Lastly, Server Components are also suffer from some problems of their own.
 By default, if you just fetch data in your Server Components, data will be fetched sequentially in a waterfall along the Server Component tree.
 Although there are ways to parallelize it, [the solutions are far from perfect](https://nextjs.org/docs/app/building-your-application/data-fetching/patterns#parallel-data-fetching).

 <!-- ## Streaming -->
 {% headingWithLink "Streaming","h2" %}